 The flatbed scanner and 30-sheet auto-document feeder (ADF) rest on top of the unit, and there is a flexible lock that moves backward and forward on the ADF to hold paper dimensions up to 8.5 inches by 14 inches.

 The dispute between price and efficiency appears to be an unending fight on the planet of multifunction printers, with companies often using less expensive plastics to offset the cost of mechanical additionals — in this situation, do not anticipate the WorkForce WF-2540 to last forever.

-The machine makes up several panels of instead inexpensive, black plastic and a faux-carbon weave along the control board to give it an “exec theme.”
-Additionally, both joints on the scanner that maintain the cover propped open up ratchet backward and forward with almost no resistance, which all frequently enabled the hefty cover to crash down on my hand.
+The machine is made up of several panels of inexpensive, black plastic and a faux-carbon weave along the control board to give it an “exec theme.”
+Additionally, both joints on the scanner that maintain the cover propped open up ratchet backward and forward with almost no resistance, which frequently enabled the hefty cover to crash down on my hand.

 Despite these small setbacks in mechanical design, the WF-2540 promises fast, dependable prints with a charitable assisting of features on the side.
 One of the most unrecognized devices on the printer is the USB port listed below the power switch on the control board.

 However, Epson suggests you connect the machine to a Wi-Fi network to obtain access to shadow publishing and the mobile application; the USB access gives you a way to communicate with the machine as a standalone photocopier and scanner in situations of an Internet outage.